8 activities to keep your brain sharp

 5. Declutter your mind

-Next time you need to remember a new friend’s name or the five things you need at the supermarket, try one of these techniques:
+Thanks to decades of research, there are various strategies we can use to protect and sharpen our minds.
+So, the next time you need to remember a new friend’s name or a handful of things you need at the supermarket, try one of these three techniques:

-- Make a mnemonic – This is a creative way to remember lists.
+Make a mnemonic – This is a creative way to remember lists.
 North, South, East, West becomes Never Eat Soggy Weet-bix.
 Or how about the name Roy G. Biv to remember the colours of the rainbow?
-Can you think of any other classics?
-And try making one up next time you need those few things at the supermarket.
+You could try making one up next time you need those few things at the supermarket.
+It could even be something like I Really Don’t Like Shopping, which could stand for icing sugar, rice, detergent, lemons and sausages.

 8. Believe in yourself